marcuj/create-art-store/APIDOC.md

 ## Create New Transaction
 **Endpoint:** `/transactions/add`

 **Description:** Creates a new transaction associated to the given listing, seller, and buyer.
-Returns the updated stock amount for the bought item.
+Returns the updated stock amount for the bought item and the unique confirmation code.
 A user must be logged in to use this endpoint.

 **Request Type:** `POST`